remotezygote/RedisObject/README.markdown

 # }
 ```

-You may also notice that the type of object, its basic storage key, and some timestamps are also automatically created and updated appropriately.
+You may notice that the type of object, its basic storage key, and some timestamps are automatically created and updated appropriately.

 It is important to note that collections inherit any indices of its underlying object type.
 See Indices below for examples.